toladata/Knowledgebase/en/2-getting-started/glossary.md

 #### Dashboard

-Dashboard is a custom, graphic project report.
+A dashboard is a custom, visual project report.
 It offers you a transparent, dynamic view of the data associated with your work at the country, program, and project level.
 Dashboards can be used to make management decisions as well as a location to track your progress.

 #### Indicator